AlfonsoOrozcoAguilarnoNDA/elgoi/README.md

 not people who want to run a 20-container infrastructure stack for a spreadsheet game.
 In the future, I plan to offer hosted installation in exchange for PLEX.

-Compared to tools like EAT — which is too large and too complex to install for most players — ELGOI is designed to run on a $5/month Vultr VPS or shared hosting without a fight.
+Compared to tools like SEAT — which is too large and too complex to install for most players — ELGOI is designed to run on a $5/month Vultr VPS or shared hosting without a fight.

 > 📝 A WordPress development blog (no open comments) covering EVE development topics